Fixed income strategies

 Performance commentary

-'•Finally, the portfolio continues to benefit from our exposure to money market instruments and, to a lesser extent this month, from our selection of collateralised loan obligations (CLOs).
+• Finally, the portfolio continues to benefit from our exposure to money market instruments and our selection of collateralized loan obligations (CLOs).

 Outlook strategy

-· We are also maintaining credit market protection (iTraxx Xover), as markets are trading at tight levels amid economic and trade uncertainty.
+• We are also maintaining credit market protection (iTraxx Xover), as markets are trading at tight levels amid economic and political uncertainty.

 Performance Overview